AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/components/audiences/audience-publishing-for-cja.md

 ---
-title: Audience Publishing for Customer Journey Analytics
+title: Audience publishing for Customer Journey Analytics
 description: Customer Journey Analytics allows you to publish audiences you discover from your analysis to the Adobe Experience Platform Real-Time Customer Profile for segment activation using Adobe Real-Time Customer Data Platform, or for more personalized journey orchestration using Adobe Journey Optimizer.
 (Should be between 60 and 160 characters, but is 297 characters)
 feature: Components
 topic: Integrations